 FOR MORE INFORMATION: slagglasscityATgmail.com.

-Life in cities—the future of cities—a sense of place or displacement in cities—the environment of cities—the infrastructure of cities—urban and suburban aspects of cities—food in cities—nature in cities—wildness in cities—green space in cities—greenwashing in cities—climate change in cities—transportation in cities—walking, biking, and using public transportation in cities—coming of age in cities—reinventing identity in cities—alternative cultures in cities—histories of cities—queer cities—race and culture in cities—gender in cities—gentrification in cities—danger and safety in cities—sexuality in cities—justice in cities—happiness and sadness in cities—missing cities—imaginary cities—livability in cities—traveling to cities—art-making in cities—hating and loving cities—that thing we’ve not yet thought about cities.
+Life in cities—the future of cities—sense of place or displacement in cities—the environment of cities—the infrastructure of cities—urban and suburban aspects of cities—food in cities—nature in cities—wildness in cities—animals in cities—green space in cities—greenwashing in cities—climate change in cities—transportation in cities—walking, biking, and using public transportation in cities—the flaneur, the flaneuse, and the flaneux in the city—coming of age in cities—reinventing identity in cities—sickness and health in cities—political movements in cities—protest and uprising in cities—alternative cultures in cities—histories of cities—queer cities—race and culture in cities—gender in cities—gentrification in cities—danger and safety in cities—sexuality in cities—elections in cities—justice in cities—monuments in cities—public art in cities—happiness and sadness in cities—missing cities—imaginary cities—livability in cities—traveling to cities—art-making in cities—hating and loving cities—that thing we’ve not yet thought about cities.
 Surprise us!